liferay/liferay-screens/ios/Documentation/screenlet_creation.md

 ![Xib file binded to custom class name specifying the module.](Images/xcode-theme-custom-module-right.png)

-* Create a class called `GetSiteTitleInteractor` that extends from class `Interactor`.
-This will be the place where we're going to write the code to get the title of the web site.
+* Create a class called `GetSiteTitleInteractor` that extends from the `Interactor` class.
+This new class is the place where you need to write the code that gets the web site's title.
 It's important to understand how an interactor works:

 	* It works asynchronously.
-This means that the underlaying operation (to retrieve the HTML page) will be run in background and when it's completed, a closure will be called: `onSuccess` or `onFailure` depending on the result of the operation.
-You have to use `callOnSuccess()` and `callOnFailure(error)` methods to invoke those closures.
+This means that the underlaying operation (to retrieve the HTML page) runs in the background.
+When it completes, a closure is called: `onSuccess` or `onFailure` depending on the operation's result.
+You must use the `callOnSuccess()` and `callOnFailure(error)` methods, respectively, to invoke those closures.
-	* You have to override the method `start()` and place your code there.
+	* You must override the `start()` method and place your code there.
-	* Since the interactor receives the source screenlet in the init method, you can use that reference to read input data.
+	* Since the interactor receives the source screenlet in the init method, you can use that reference to read the input data.

 ```swift
 import UIKit